mkawalec/deluge/README.md

 This is an opinionated library that puts ease of use and external simplicity at the forefront.
 Operations that apply to individual elements like maps and filters **do not** allocate.
-They result in simply wrapping each element in another future but they do not control the way these processed elements are evaluated.
+They simply wrap each element in another future but they do not control the way these processed elements are evaluated.
 It is the collector that controls the evaluation strategy.
 At the moment there are two basic collectors supplied: a concurrent and a parallel one.

 The concurrent collector accepts an optional concurrency limit.
-If it is specified, at most the number of futures equal to that limit will be evaluated.
+If it is specified, at most the number of futures equal to that limit will be evaluated at once.

 ```rust
 let result = deluge::iter([1, 2, 3, 4])